-The standard footer settings in the theme options are available in the X and Pro theme which utilise the WordPress Widget system to add the content to the footer.
-But if you use the Pro theme and you assigned a footer built with the footer builder feature of the theme to all the pages of your website, the footer settings will not be applicable as you already build the whole website using the specific tool available for you in the Pro theme.
-The X theme does not have the footer builder feature and the footer settings inside the theme options are the only place to setup and configure the footer of the website.
+The standard footer settings in the theme options are available in the X and Pro theme which utilise the WordPress widget system to add the content to the footer.
+But if you use the Pro theme and you assigned a footer built with the footer builder feature of the theme to all the pages of your website, the footer settings will not be applicable as you already build the whole website using the specific tool available for you in Pro.
+X does not have the Footer Fuilder feature (must purchase Pro for access to all Cornerstone features) and the footer settings inside of theme options are the only place to setup and configure the footer of your website.

 How Widget Based Standard Footer Works

 To access the footer settings of the theme options you need to go to X > Theme Options > Footer in the X theme and Pro > Theme options > Footer in the Pro theme.

 The standard footer consists of two parts:

 - Footer Widget Areas

 - Bottom Footer

 The way you can add content to the footer for your website is to assign widgets to one of the footer widget areas.
 Go to Appearance > Widgets and drag whatever widget that you want to one of the footer widget areas:

 You can set how many columns you want to have in the footer by going to X/Pro > Theme Options > Footer and set the Footer Widget Areas options, you have the options below: